javierbrea/narval/README.md

 `<Array>` of [docker-image objects](#docker-image).
 Configure your base Docker image or images that will be used to instanciate the different Docker containers used to start the services or tests.

+#### docker-image

+`<Object>`.
+Configuration for creating a Docker image.
+It is a subset of DockerFile configuration.

+* `name` `<String>`.
+Reference for the base image.
+* `from` `<String>`.
+Docker image to create this image from.
+* `add` `<Array> of <String>`.
+Array of folders or files to be copied inside the image, at Docker build time.
+Paths are relative to the project root.
+* `expose` `<Array> of <Number>`.
+Array of ports to be exposed.
+This ports will be available for other Docker containers (for other Narval "services", consequently).
+* `install` `<String>`.
+Path to a script that will be executed in Docker build time.
+Use it to install your needed dependencies.
+It will executed only once, when Docker image is built.
+Narval will check for its own installation after this command runs, so, if you don´t install Narval dependency inside Docker, it will do it for you.

+> *Partial example of docker-images configuration*
 ```yml
 docker-images:
   - name: basic-image